rmeyerth/lard-site/docs/examples/mal.md

 .
 Result: null (Type: Null, Time taken: 51ms)
 ```
-We get a result of null, but to see the actual result we can evaluate ``eax`` again:
+Since the actual result is set to a register called ``eax``, we can evaluate this by specifying this along with a period
+on a new line:
 ```
 eax
 .
 Result: 15 (Type: Integer, Time taken: 1ms)
 ```
+We get a result of 15 which is expected.
+If the counter is initially set to 1 and on each iteration added to sum.
+We get
+``1 + 2 + 3 + 4 + 5`` as we've set the number of iterations at 5.
+This therefore correctly prints out 15.

 To exit, simply type ``exit`` and enter.